conradakunga/Blog/_posts/2026-07-20-net-11-preview-ziparchive-compressionmethod-property.md

 We are comparing the [compressed length](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.ziparchiveentry.compressedlength?view=net-11.0) with the [actual (uncompressed) length](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.ziparchiveentry.length?view=net-11.0).

-The trouble with this is that it much as it can tell you **whether or not** there was compression, it does not tell you what **method** was used.
+The trouble with this is that, as much as it can tell you **whether or not** there was compression, it does not tell you what **method** was used.

-This problem is solved in .NET 11 that has added a property, [CompressionMethod](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.ziparchiveentry.compressionmethod?view=net-11.0) to the [ZipArchiveEntry](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.ziparchiveentry?view=net-11.0) `class`, to address this problem.
+This problem is solved in .NET 11, which has added a property, [CompressionMethod](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.ziparchiveentry.compressionmethod?view=net-11.0), to the [ZipArchiveEntry](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.ziparchiveentry?view=net-11.0) `class`, to address this problem.

 We can rewrite our code as follows: